data-max-hq/ray-distributed-compute/README.md

 # Ray Project Setup

 This project uses Ray to manage VM instances for distributed computing.
 We will use 1 head node to orchestrate a job on a larger VM instance with a powerful CPU and 1 GPU.
+Tested and working using Python 3.11
 ## Getting Started

 1. **Clone the repository:**